jakekausler/Library-Organizer-Server/README.md

 * Editing a Library
   * Managing Cases
   * Managing Breaks
+  * Managing Library Details
 * Viewing Statistics
+* Value Types

 ## Registering and Logging In

+When you first load the Library Organizer site, you will be brought to a page where you can either login to your account or register for an account.
+Click the appropriate button to continue to the site.

 * Registering an Account
 * Logging In to an Account